kimsappi/wolt/README.md

 ## Querying the API
 The API requires 3 parameters:
-* *q*: Search string to be searched for in the restaurant's name, description and tags (case insensitive).
+* *q* (string): Search string to be searched for in the restaurant's name, description and tags (case insensitive). *Minimum length 1 character per the assignment, empty string considered invalid.*
-* *lat*: Latitude of the location to be searched around in degrees.
+* *lat* (float): Latitude of the location to be searched around in degrees.
-* *lon*: Longtitude of the location to be searched around in degrees.
+* *lon* (float): Longtitude of the location to be searched around in degrees.

 Queries are possible with both `GET` and `POST` requests.